 These days, we see more B2B businesses turning to account-based marketing (ABM) as their go-to strategy with 88% claiming to see an improvement in conversion rates.
 Not only has GDPR immobilized the mass marketing trend, but industry is tiring of broad-based, high-volume, low-return schemes.
 Instead, marketing leaders want quality over quantity, and favor holistic methods for winning over their customers.

 From saving on resources to improving conversion, there are many reasons to allocate time and budget to ABM.
 But how can you ensure you’re getting it right when you’re inexperienced with the ABM approach?
-Here’s a guide on how to run account-based marketing successfully in 2020.
+Here’s a guide on how to run account-based marketing successfully.

 Reading time: 14 minutes